The Ultimate Guide to Vegan Backpacking Food

 Trail Mix, Nuts, And Dried Fruit

-Packing an assortment of trail mix, nuts, and dried fruits is a great way to have some calorie-boosts on hand to eat while hiking.
-Our favorite places for nuts and dried fruit in bulk are Nuts.com and Trader Joe’s.
+Packing an assortment of trail mixes, nuts, and dried fruits is a great way to have some calorie boosts on hand to eat while hiking.
+If you have a dehydrator, check out these tutorials to make your own apple chips, dried pineapple, dried bananas, and dried kiwi!

 Cold-Soak Lunches